hapax/hapax.github.io/assets/alien-maths.md

 it is subjectively like anything we can experience or imagine.
 </span>

-Nagel's account of the phenomenology of bats is more persuasive than his anti-reductionism, but I will leave a critical evaluation for another time.
+Nagel's account of the phenomenology of bats feels more plausible than his anti-reductionism, but I will leave a critical evaluation for another time.